Studies in French on the works of J.R.R. Tolkien

 The book by Pierre Jourde, Géographies imaginaires (1991), is as much concerned with Tolkien as it is with Julien Gracq, Jorge Luis Borges and Henri Michaux, but it deserves mention for having been published more than ten years before any of the other books mentioned here.
 As the title indicates, it is concerned first and foremost with the natural environment (water, forests, mountains), its structure, and from there, with the peoples who inhabit it, their customs and their tongues, along with a cursory examination of possible sources.

 This paved the way for subsequent essays which came out after 2001, such as the journal entitled La Feuille de la Compagnie.
-This Cahier d’études tolkieniennes (‘Journal of Tolkien Studies’) edited by Michaël Devaux is affiliated with the website www.jrrvf.com, an unheard of type of alliance at the time between the Internet and a publication in book form, illustrated by the contributions in the Feuille of webmaster Cédric Fockeu, of Didier Willis and of Philippe Garnier, also members of the Compagnie de la Comté (‘Shire Society’).
-Published in the Fall of 2001, the first issue featured articles on ‘the shadow of death’ (an expression found in Tolkien’s writings, but also in the Bible and in Beowulf) and giants, as well as reviews of critical studies published in English (about a dozen in this first batch).
+This Cahier d’études tolkieniennes (‘Journal of Tolkien Studies’) edited by Michaël Devaux is affiliated with the website www.jrrvf.com, an unheard of type of alliance at the time between the internet and a publication in book form, illustrated by the contributions in the Feuille of webmaster Cédric Fockeu, of Didier Willis and of Philippe Garnier, also members of the Compagnie de la Comté (‘Shire Society’).
+Published in Autumn 2001, the first issue featured articles on ‘the shadow of death’ (an expression found in Tolkien’s writings, but also in the Bible and in Beowulf) and giants, as well as reviews of critical studies published in English (about a dozen in this first batch).
 Two years later, the second issue, entitled Les Racines du Légendaire, doubled in size in order to offer, among others, previously unpublished Tolkien material: part of the famous ‘Letter no. 131’ to Milton Waldman (both in English and in French), where Tolkien offers a résumé of The Lord of the Rings.
-Features on Tolkien and Bouyer (the first Frenchman to have drawn the attention of the public on the works of Tolkien), on Eriol and Ælfwine, or on the structure of the volumes of The History of Middle-earth pertaining to The Lord of the Rings, are accompanied by articles concerning the body of angels, the truth of myth, neo-Platonism and Barahir.
+Features on Tolkien and Bouyer (the first Frenchman to have drawn the attention of the public to the works of Tolkien), on Eriol and Ælfwine, or on the structure of the volumes of The History of Middle-earth pertaining to The Lord of the Rings, are accompanied by articles concerning the body of angels, the truth of myth, neo-Platonism and Barahir.
 This volume features, like the previous one, reviews of recent Tolkien editions and critical studies in the English language.

-That same year, the author of the last article, Anne Besson, issued out a book entitled D’Asimov à Tolkien, which is not entirely devoted to the author of The Lord of the Rings but confronts him to detective stories, in addition to fantasy and science fiction, in order to bring out effects of structure.
+That same year, the author of the last article, Anne Besson, issued a book entitled D’Asimov à Tolkien, which is not entirely devoted to the author of The Lord of the Rings but confronts him to detective stories, in addition to fantasy and science fiction, in order to bring out effects of structure.
 Bearing the secondary title of Cycles et series dans la littérature de genre, it analyses these two forms to underline their similarities, differences and points of intersection, around the concepts of unity, discontinuity and propensity for expansion.
 The book deals with temporal effects induced by structure, both in the narrative and the reader’s memory.
 Let us mention, in closing, a work of consolidation, devised as a tool for researchers and students: Le Chant du Monde, by Charles Ridoux (2004), relies on the studies previously mentioned and those of Shippey and Flieger to offer a biography of Tolkien’s life, a detailed presentation of the Anglophone and Francophone critique, and a commented bibliography.
 Between these chapters, Charles Ridoux presents the works of Tolkien, encompassing The History of Middle-earth as well as The Lord of the Rings, while following the thread of song and music in their relation to the cosmogony.

 And then?
 A fertile decade: 2004-2014

 This survey only mentions books published in the first fifty years following the publication of The Lord of the Rings, in 1954-1955; but since 2004, important books have been published in French.
 In Tolkien et ses légendes.
-Une expérience en fiction (2009), Isabelle Pantin insists on placing Tolkien in the general context of the 20th century and its literary history; Pantin studies à l’Histoire du siècle dernier, et l’étudie sous l’angle de la cosmologie, de la poétique et du rapport au temps.
+Une expérience en fiction (2009), Isabelle Pantin insists on placing Tolkien in the general context of the twentieth century and its literary history; Pantin studies à l’Histoire du siècle dernier, et l’étudie sous l’angle de la cosmologie, de la poétique et du rapport au temps.

 A côté de cet ouvrage personnel, on en mentionnera un autre (Vincent Ferré, Lire Tolkien, 2014) et plusieurs entreprises collectives : le Dictionnaire Tolkien (2012, dirigé par V. Ferré), Tolkien et le Moyen Âge dirigé par Leo Carruthers (2007) et le troisième volume de La Feuille de la compagnie, dirigé par Michaël Devaux : L’effigie des Elfes (2014) – sans oublier les ouvrages publiés par des associations, tels Tolkiendil et Le Dragon de Brume.